-Whether you are new to boating or you have been doing it since you were a kid, there are some watercraft insurance items that you should familiarize yourself with.
+Whether you are new to boating or you have been doing it since you were a kid, there are some boat insurance items that you should familiarize yourself with.

 In NC, small boats with very low horsepower may be covered under your home insurance.
 Think small bass boats, row boats, and kayaks.
 You will want to check with your insurance agent to find out if your boat can be added to your home policy first.
 Typically anything with any considerable amount of speed and/or length will need a separate policy though.